hplush/slowreader/README.md

 ## License

 Slow Reader is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (version 3 or any later).
-For details see the [`LICENSE.md`](./LICENSE.md) file in this directory.
+For details, see the [`LICENSE.md`](./LICENSE.md) file in this directory.

 ## Principles